North Woods Project:

 NWP takes a field-based approach to pedagogy that uses augmented reality and other mobile technologies to bridge the gap between the sciences and humanities in order to foster more engaging digital and analog experiences with place.
 Students and educators collaborate to practice rhetorical field methods and art-based research, using multimodal tools and deep-mapping techniques to encourage participatory methods through entertaining and engaging exhibitions.
 Emerging science communication techniques require an exploration of spatial rhetoric and digital literacy that foster inclusive locations of equitable knowledge sharing and development.
 The NWP explores existing practices and concepts that have been examined as a means to evolve these communication models.

 Introducing rhetorical perspectives to field methods and participatory research is a way to challenge current practices and assumptions about ethics and rhetorical research.
 Some of the key ethics examined through rhetorical field methods regard text, context, the critic, the rhetor and audiences (Chevrette et. al., 2023).
 The goal is to explore different pedagogical approaches which foster new perspectives and anti-colonial methods.
 NWP implements this methodology by using participatory perspectives to examine topics such as environmental science, ethnography, history and literature.
 One way to accomplish this is through using art as a means to convey different topics and reveal knowledge.
 Digital field methods are implemented as a way to create digital media and artwork which can shape collaborative fieldwork and create “spaces for a wider number of voices and stories” and “intervene in unsustainable and unjust patterns” (McGreavy, 2023).
+For example, the Indigenous story walk that we discuss in a later section of this webtext prioritizes native voices and perspectives, countering the erasure of indigenous histories and traditions that colonial narratives often perpetuate.
+Likewise, the project seeks to emphasize the central role of oral traditions and storytelling for First Nation peoples and Indigenous environmental justice.
 Creating an exhibition of these artifacts is a method of research which encourages creative expression and inquiry into new or existing concepts.

 This methodology combines existing concepts of art-based research (ABR) and exhibition-based research (EBR).
 The purpose of art-based research is to explore the connective tissue between visual art and writing.
 Kristin LaFollette explores the concept of ‘transgenre composing,’ or the intersecting of visual art and writing” (LaFollette, 2022).
 She believes that transgenre composing can encourage a pedagogical system where embodiment of ideas is celebrated and can create a more tangible feeling to learning and education (LaFollette, 2022).
 Similarly, EBR is a way to distill complex research concepts by curating multimodal research artifacts into an exhibition-styled format (Eccles et. al., 2024).
 The authors explain that this “approach creates a dynamic engagement between the public, academia, and creatives, increasing the relevancy of findings across audiences and advancing public understandings” (Eccles et. al., 2024).
 NWP extends work in ABR/EBR to create a distinctive style of learning that is accessible to large communities beyond the primary audience for its topic.
 It is an example of rhetorical field methods by challenging the streamlined learning models that can be restrictive and discourage creative processes.